haniDjebbi/Mini-Projet-ANN/frontapp/README.md

-This app is made to know if the image of a patient is cancerous or not.
-For this, keras and tensorflow is used
+Using streamlit we built this app to allow patients to get the result of their Mammograms